Variational analysis of inference from dynamical systems: Related work

-The minimal expected cost $C(S: \nu)$ and the set of optimal joinings $\cJ_{min}(S: \nu)$ defined here have close analogies in the study of optimal transport; see the book by Villani \cite{Villani2008}.
-The optimal transport cost associated with two probability measures $\mu$ and $\nu$ is the infimum of $\mathbb{E} \, c(X,Y)$ over all couplings $(X,Y)$ of $\mu$ and $\nu$.
-One of the main goals in optimal transport is to describe the properties of optimal couplings, that is, couplings that achieve the infimum of the expected cost.
-Such optimal couplings are somewhat analogous to the optimal joinings in $\cJ_{min}(S: \nu)$.
+The minimal expected loss $L(S: \nu)$ and the set of optimal joinings $\cJ_{min}(S: \nu)$ defined here have close analogies in the study of optimal transport; see the book by Villani \cite{Villani2008}.
+Indeed, one of the main goals in optimal transport is to describe the properties of optimal couplings, that is, couplings that achieve the infimum of the expected cost.
+Such optimal couplings are analogous to the optimal joinings in $\cJ_{min}(S: \nu)$.
 In some cases, notably in the case of Ornstein's $\dbar$-metric and its generalizations in ergodic theory and information theory (see the work of Gray, Neuhoff and Shields \cite{Gray1975} and the book of Gray \cite{Gray2011}), the measures $\mu$ and $\nu$ are taken to be process measures, and the couplings are required to be joinings.
-While similar in spirit, our results are distinct from this previous work, since we consider the family of joinings between a topological dynamical system and a measure-preserving system, as well as applications to inference.
+While similar in spirit, our results are distinct from this previous work, since we consider the family of joinings between a topological dynamical system and a measure-preserving system and we focus on applications to inference.

-Some inferential questions have been considered in ergodic theory.
-Ornstein and Weiss \cite{OrnsteinWeiss1990} considered finitary estimation of a stationary ergodic process from samples of the process.
-They proposed a specific estimation scheme based on the emprirical $k$-dimensional distributions of the process, with $k$ growing as a function of $n$.
-Then they showed that this scheme produces consistent estimates of the observed process if and only if the observed process is Bernoulli.
-Furthermore, they showed that there is no estimation scheme that produces universally consistent estimates.